Body found in Shell Rock River near Kensett identified

 According to Worth County Sheriff Dan Fank, a resident called to report they had discovered a female body in the Shell Rock River while on a regular morning walk near the intersection of 390th Street and Raven Avenue, southeast of Kensett.

-The body was identified as that of Melissa Jo Olson, of Northwood, according to a press release by the sheriff's office.
+The body was identified as that of Melissa Jo Olson, of Northwood, according to a press release by the sheriff's office on Saturday.

 The area in which the Olson was found was a shallow portion of the river with no trail access to the water.
 On Friday, Fank said it was unclear how long she had been in the water, but he didn't believe her body had traveled downstream.